Andy Lally: Racing career

+On December 4, 2024, Lally announced that after the 2025 Rolex 24 at Daytona he would retire from professional driving.
+Lally competed in his last race with Magnus Racing in an Aston Martin Vantage GT3 Evo.
+His final race was ultimately cut short as the car was retired within six hours of the green flag.
+Immediately following his retirement in 2025, Lally took over as President of the Trans Am Series but still intends to participate in the Rolex 24 annually.

 Road racing

 Lally is a three-time Grand-Am Rolex Series Champion.
 He holds series records for most all-time top 3 and top 5 finishes and leads the all-time GT class win list with 26 victories.
 In January 2011 Lally won the 24 Hours of Daytona in the GT class, giving him the record for most consecutive Grand-Am Rolex seasons with at least one victory (8), spanning from 2004 to 2011.
 In January 2011 Lally finished first place in the GT class in the 24 Hours of Daytona giving him the most podium finishes of any driver at the famed 24 race (7) since the Grand-Am Rolex series started in 2000.
 His victory at Daytona International Speedway on January 29, 2011, made him the all-time winningest GT driver in the Grand-Am Series.

-On May 13, 2012, racing with the Magnus Racing team in the No. 44, Lally yet again made history in sports car racing as he became the first driver in Grand-Am history to achieve his 100th podium finish at New Jersey Motorsports Park as he and his teammate John Potter finished the race in 3rd place.
+On May 13, 2012, racing with the Magnus Racing team in the No. 44, Lally yet again made history in sports car racing as he became the first driver in Grand-Am history to achieve his one-hundredth podium finish at New Jersey Motorsports Park as he and his teammate John Potter finished the race in third place.
 Lally scored podium 101 when he and Potter went on to win the first-ever endurance sports car race at the famed Indianapolis Motor Speedway on July 7, 2012, which also locked up the 2012 North American Endurance Championship.
-His prototype results include a 1st in class at the Rolex 24 Hours of Daytona, 2nd in class at the Petit Le Mans, 3rd in Class at the 24 Hours of Le Mans and a 2nd overall and in class at the 2008 12 Hours of Sebring.
+His prototype results include a first in class at the Rolex 24 Hours of Daytona, second in class at the Petit Le Mans, 3rd in Class at the 24 Hours of Le Mans and a 2nd overall and in class at the 2008 12 Hours of Sebring.